seatonullberg/grains/README.md

 - Wrap functionality into a simple CLI

-- package for pip install
+- Package for pip install